Pro bono opportunities

 Our listings of pro bono opportunities give an overview of current volunteering opportunities across the country.
 Please see below.

-Islington Legal Advice Centre provides free legal advice at weekly drop-in sessions on Thursday evenings at 7pm in the Crypt of St Mary's Church on Upper Street.
-The service is available to Islington residents but individuals from other boroughs will not be excluded.
-An online service is also offered.
+Islington Legal Advice Centre (ILAC) provides free legal advice at weekly drop in sessions on Thursday evenings at 7:00pm in the Crypt of St Mary's Church on Upper Street, London N1 2TX.
+The service is available to Islington residents but individuals from other boroughs are not excluded.